 Though it is not currently our practice, we reserve the right from time to time to employ solicitors to whom we may pay cash or a portion of the advisory fees paid by clients referred to us by those solicitors.
-In such cases, this practice will be disclosed in writing to each client solicited by the solicitor in compliance with the other requirements of Rule 206(4)-3 under the Advisers Act.
+In such cases, this practice will be disclosed in writing to each client solicited by the solicitor.
 Also, see Item 12 above for a discussion of HII directing brokerage for referrals.